-Explanatory: Revive an investigation that has not been resolved by obtaining new information, re-examining archives, discovering or introducing new material evidence, and creating profiles to uncover the identities of potential suspects reasonably.

-Program 5.
-Crime Scene Unit (MS Code 45-3-21)

-GOAL A: Preserve investigative integrity of all crime scenes.
+Explanatory: Revive an investigation that has not been resolved by obtaining new information, re-examining archives, discovering or introducing new material evidence, and creating profiles to reasonably uncover the identities of potential suspects.
+Program 6.
+Crime Scene Unit (MS Code 45-3-21) GOAL A: Preserve investigative integrity at all crime scenes.
 OBJECTIVE A.1: Standardize evidentiary recovery efforts to support all investigations.

-Outcome: Increase law enforcement agency support through enhanced preservation techniques for crime scene integrity and evidence collection to assist the criminal investigator's ability to deduce, infer, verify, or corroborate crime scene specifics throughout Mississippi to prosecute criminal offenders successfully.
+Outcome: Increase the probability of crime scene integrity and evidence collection to support, infer, and corroborate crime scene specifics throughout Mississippi.

 A.1.1.
 STRATEGY: Deploy crime scene technicians statewide in all critical incidents.

-Output: The number of scenes forensically processed and documented deemed pertinent to advance criminal investigations.
+Output: Recover, capture, and document incidents deemed pertinent to investigations.

-Efficiency: Build the experience of the workforce and prevent or minimize crime scene contamination through best-accepted practices.
+Efficiency: Prevent or minimize crime scene contamination through best-accepted practices.

-Efficiency: Increased opportunities to advance criminal cases and assist prosecutorial efforts in criminal proceedings by providing sound forensic technicians to provide expert testimony in criminal investigations.
+Efficiency: Increase opportunities to advance criminal cases and assist prosecutorial efforts in criminal proceedings.

-Explanatory: Preserve evidence according to scientific practices and provide expert witness testimony to support prosecuting criminal offenders effectively.

-Program 6.
-Forensics Unit (DFU) (MS Code 45-3-21)

-GOAL A: Maintain a state of preparedness to respond, analyze, capture, recover, and preserve electronic data.

-Objective A.1.
-Serve the law enforcement community by offering digital investigative resources performed by certified digital forensic examiners and conduct law enforcement training.
+Explanatory: Preserve artifacts to support investigations effectively.
+Program 7.
+Forensics Unit (DFU) (MS Code 45-3-21) GOAL A: Maintain a state of preparedness to respond, analyze, capture, recover and preserve electronic data.
+Objective A.1.:Serve the law enforcement community by offering contemporary investigative practices and expertise in cyber forensics and training.
+Outcome: Conduct forensic analysis to support cyber-related criminal offenses.

-Outcome: Increase law enforcement agency forensic analysis and evidence support in criminal investigations through performing data recovery, identification, extraction, and expert witness testimony.

 A.1.1.
-STRATEGY: Assign, dedicate, and deploy certified investigators to support digital evidence recovery in criminal investigations.
+STRATEGY: Assign, dedicate, and deploy certified investigators to support cyber investigations.
+Output: Cases received or initiated.

-Output: The number of case support requests.